portlandcodeschool/jse-fall14-6/README.md

 1. Tarot cards have no color, and should have no such method.
 1. Each tarot card can be oriented normally or upside-down, and has a boolean instance property reflecting that orientation.

 The _TarotCard_ constructor is implemented in a separate module, and it has been written completely in the [template](template-tarot.js).
-You don't need to change anything in that module.
+You dont need to change anything in that module.
 But you should write your _Card_ module in such a way that _TarotCard_ can sucessfully inherit from it.
 An expression like `card = new Card(51)` should make an object with Card behavior, and `tarot = new TarotCard(51)` should make an object with Tarot behavior.
 The two classes should be able to co-exist and pass all of the tests in the template.